marcusberget/allen_project/README.md

 # allen_project
-To train the network, edit hyperparameters in train.py and run using python.
+To train the network, edit hyperparameters in train.py if needed, and run using python.